Looking for a tour of Turkey,

 in "captive" shops.
 Is that what

 you want?
+The price is certainly low.
 Or would you rather have four days of balanced,

 guided sightseeing, one shopping stop of an hour

 or so, and two afternoons

 1. How large will the group be?
 Is that

 3. Determine if the tour is a guaranteed

 4. Get information on the tour hotels,

 (Hint: use Google maps and,

 and read the fine print about dining facilities